-The Anschutz Distinguished Fellow is appointed annually by the Princeton University Program in American Studies.
+An Anschutz Distinguished Fellow is appointed annually by the Princeton University Program in American Studies.

 Applications are encouraged from those with non-academic as well as academic credentials.
 Junior scholars are also eligible to apply, but will be appointed only if their applications show promise of making an exceptional contribution.

-Each Fellow is expected to reside on or near campus, unless he or she can arrange residency within comfortable commuting distance of Princeton.
+Each fellow is expected to reside on or near campus, unless he or she can arrange residency within comfortable commuting distance of Princeton.
 Fellows have access to all University scholarly facilities, including libraries and computers.
 There will be a fee for the use of University athletic facilities, if desired.